 (1) Either or both of the upright curved lines, ( ), used to mark off explanatory or qualifying remarks in writing.
 (2) The insertion of a verbal unit that interrupts the normal flow of the sentence.

-The means of persuasion in classical rhetoric that appeals to the audience's emotions.
+Pathos is the means of persuasion in classical rhetoric that appeals to the audience's emotions.